RyanFitmawan/Pterodactyl-Billing-Module-By-Fyukaa/readme.md

-# Pterodactyl Billing Module By Fyukaa
+# Pterodactyl Billing Module By RyanFitmawan
 How To Install?
 > Extract The Folder First.
 > Upload The Files into /var/www